History of the Cossacks: World War II

+Present

-In Russia today
+Russia

 Since the collapse of the Soviet Union in Russia emerged numerous cossack communities all over the country.
 In Russia, both registered and unregistered communities identify with cossackism.
 The Cossack communities in Russia cooperate with each other as well as with the Russian Orthodox Church.
 End of 2018 the Cossacks have set up an All-Russian Cossack Community to coordinate cultural work and strengthen the Cossack roots (such as to introduce the original Cossack costumes again).

-During the 2018 FIFA World Cup Cossack groups were incorporated into Russian police forces in order to suppress anti-Putin protests.
+During the 2018 FIFA World Cup, Cossack groups were incorporated into Russian police forces in order to suppress anti-Putin protests.

-In Ukraine today
+Ukraine

 In 21st-century Ukraine, there are hundreds of diverse associations of Cossacks.

-The organization "The Ukrainian Registered Cossacks" (URC) was established on March 29, 2002 by the decision of the Grand Rada of All-Ukrainian public organization "Ukrainian Registered Cossacks" (URC) and was registered in the Ministry of Justice on 8 July 2002.
+The organization "The Ukrainian Registered Cossacks" (URC) was established on March 29, 2002, by the decision of the Grand Rada of All-Ukrainian public organization "Ukrainian Registered Cossacks" (URC) and was registered in the Ministry of Justice on 8 July 2002.